Ronster2018/dockerized-pihole/ReadMe.md

 ## Customization
 To ensure that the YAML file best conforms to your network please change the `ipv4_address`, `ServerIP`, `WEBPASSWORD`, and `parent:interface` before running the above commands.

 Note: Works best when your physical network interface can support multiple mac address.
+Feel free to swap that out with an ipvlan.